 Illuminations is shown via lasers, lights, fireworks and pyrotechnics. showcasing stories from all the countries from the pavilions of Epcot via the Earth globe that is brought out into the centre of the lagoon.

-Fantasmic is always a great crowd pleaser, with plenty of drama, fireworks, lights to keep the whole family entertained.
+Fantasmic fireworks are amazing.
+The whole show is always a great crowd pleaser, with plenty of drama, fireworks, lights to keep the whole family entertained.
 The only down side to Fantasmic is trying to leave the amphitheatre afterwards with the rest of the crowds.
 We always find it better to sit and wait until the crowds disperse a little before trying to leave.

 Rivers Of Light

-Rivers of Light is based at Animal Kingdom on the Discovery River lagoon.
+Rivers of Light is a Disney light show based at Animal Kingdom on the Discovery River lagoon.
 Launching in 2016, we were hoping to see it during our April trip, however the opening was delayed so we waited until this year to see it.
 The show features water mists, lights, water fountains and floats.
 Obviously there are no fireworks in Animal Kingdom.

 The theatre is large but does get crowded.
 We weren’t sure what to expect, and despite the show being nice we weren’t overly impressed with the theming.
 The show felt very short and repeated itself, but that’s just my opinion.